MCSD Nutrition Services

 All children will be able to receive nutritious meals at no charge this fall that are attending the Montezuma-Cortez Schools regardless of their eligibility status.
 Normally, during the school year, students receive free or reduced priced meals if they qualify based on household income or other eligibility categories.

-However, the U.S. Department of Agriculture extended the option for child nutrition program sponsors to operate the Summer Food Service Program and Seamless Summer Option through as late as Dec.
-31, 2020, dependent on available funding.
+However, the U.S. Department of Agriculture extended the option for child nutrition program sponsors to operate the Summer Food Service Program and Seamless Summer Option.
 This allows schools to offer nutritious meals to all children at no charge this fall.

 We are still requesting each household complete a current Meal Application if they have not already done so.
 This will enable us to continue to serve your students once we go back to our regular meal service fee structure and also provides the district with additional grant funding to support our schools.